Apr

 Even given the long-running nature of concerns about joint enterprise, it is currently a particularly active moment for examining both the law itself and the practices surrounding its use.

-- Explore why joint enterprise seems resistant to change
+- Explored why joint enterprise seems resistant to change

-- Examine the current challenges facing those in the system
+- Examined the current challenges facing those in the system

-- Consider the realistic prospects and priorities for future reform
+- Considered the realistic prospects and priorities for future reform

-The discussion will bring together a panel offering a wide range of perspectives, from legal expertise to community advocacy.
+The discussion brought together a panel offering a wide range of perspectives, from legal expertise to community advocacy.

 - Dame Vera Baird KC (Criminal Cases Review Commission; Women’s Justice Board)